Skip to content

 #Best practices

-• Use the default variant when the link is presented by itself.
+• Use the default variant for standalone links that are presented by themselves.

-• Use the unstyled variant when an interface element, such as an image, needs to behave like a link, but should not be styled like a link (or button).
+• Use the unstyled variant when interface elements, like images, need to function as links but should not be styled like a typical link.

 #Do not use when